Becoming a new mom comes with a lot of sacrifices, but you must have a self-care practice in place for early postpartum.

 First of all, congratulations!
 If you’re reading this, there’s a good chance that you’re close to welcoming (or already have!) a new bundle of love into your life.

 I’m here to tell you, mama, that it’s time to re-prioritize your self-care as a new mom.
-The more you care for yourself, the more capable you are to care for your little one, and they need you now more than ever.
+The more you care for yourself, the more capable you are of caring for your little one, and they need you now more than ever.

 Keep reading for ten postpartum self-care tips I wish someone shared with me.